EVISA Print | Glossary on | Contact EVISA | Sitemap | Home

 Comment:

-For those waiting for a clear study proving the relationship between the use of aluminum-containing antiperspirants and breast cancer, we can only state that such study was not done during the last 20 years, since the hypothesis has been postulated.
-If we accept that breast cancer may have many causes, and exposure to aluminum is happening via many pathways, then it becomes clear that an epidemiological study finding a relationship between a single cause (aluminum in antiperspirants) and the progress of breast cancer will be very difficult and has to investigate many confounding factors.
+For those waiting for a clear study proving the relationship between the use of aluminium-containing antiperspirants and breast cancer, we can only state that such study was not done during the last 20 years, since the hypothesis has been postulated.
+If we accept that breast cancer may have many causes, and exposure to aluminium is happening via many pathways, then it becomes clear that an epidemiological study finding a relationship between a single cause (aluminium in antiperspirants) and the progress of breast cancer will be very difficult and has to investigate many confounding factors.

 Michael Sperling